-Drinks parties are the best place to get to know the Swiss, and not because they need some wine before they can relax.
-It’s because an apéro, as such a party is called in Switzerland, is the all-purpose Swiss form of socialising that is held at every possible occasion.
-Organising a leaving-do for a colleague?
+Drinks parties are the best place to get to make Swiss friends, and not because they need some wine before they can relax.
+It’s because an apéro, as such a party is called in Switzerland, is the all-purpose Swiss form of socializing that is held at every possible occasion.
+Organizing a leaving-do for a colleague?
 Then throw an apéro.
 Want something less elaborate than a sit-down dinner?
 Then have a stand-up apéro.

 As the church bells chime six on any given evening, you can be sure that somewhere in Switzerland people are standing around holding a glass, eating a small something and introducing themselves to complete strangers.

 That last bit may sound odd for a nation renowned for its reserve, but it’s the second reason why drinks parties are great for meeting the Swiss.
 As a guest at a gathering of any size, your duty is not to lurk in a corner until you spot someone you know, but to say hello and shake hands with everyone, no matter how long that takes.
 As a host, your main responsibility is not to make introductions but to provide food that can be eaten easily and quickly; after all, guests need one hand for a glass and the other free for shaking.
 If your guests have both full, there’ll be no handshakes and Swiss society could collapse.

 It can be nothing fancier than a glass of something alcoholic and bowls of nibbles, but most stretch to finger-food, be that savoury tartlets or little cups of pumpkin soup.
 Supermarkets sell platters of cheese or meat, catering services offer themed menus and posh hotels conjure up gourmet titbits.
 All because the apéro is a big deal in Switzerland.